leeyngdo/Database-System-Silberschatz/ch03-introduction-to-sql.md

     END
 )
 WHERE ID IN (
-    SELECT employee.ID
+    SELECT ID
     FROM works
-    WHERE company_name = 'First Bank Corporation' AND works.ID IN (
+    WHERE company_name = 'First Bank Corporation'
+        AND ID IN (
             --- Set of manager_id ---
             SELECT DISTINCT manager_id
             FROM manages